cityofcapetown/data-standards/README.md

 * Authentication & Authorisation
 * Documentation

-As a start the following template wis used for each topic.
+As a start the following template is used for each topic.
 Feel free to submit additional headers or content

 ```
 # {Topic}